HeshanKarunaratne/cka/README.md

 - Create a multi container pod with 2 containers.
 If the pod goes to crashloopbackoff then add sleep 1000 in the lemon containers.
 Name: yellow; Container 1 name:lemon; Container 1 image: busybox; Container 2 name:gold; Container 2 image: redis
-kubectl run yellow --image=busybox --dry-run=client -o yaml MAke sure to edit and update with the correct infomation
+kubectl run yellow --image=busybox --dry-run=client -o yaml Make sure to edit and update with the correct infomation

 - Inspect the app pod and identify the number of containers in it.
 It is deployed in the elastic-stack namespace? kubectl describe pod app -n elastic-stack